What are the best hostels in Madrid? The city is a backpackers hot-spot with an impressive number of great hostels at affordable prices.

 This is a hostel for people who want a quiet, clean, and comfortable place to sleep that has a great location.

 Unfortunately, it also lacks a social atmosphere, so it is not the best place to meet new people.

-Sungate ONE: The mixed or female dorms and double rooms are spacious and bright, and the beds are very comfortable.
+Onefam Sungate: The mixed or female dorms and double rooms are spacious and bright, and the beds are very comfortable.
 Also, no bunk beds!

 There is a nice common area you can chill out or socialize with other travelers, or make a good use of the fully equipped kitchen.

 The helpful staff members are always ready to offer tips and advice to help you make the most of your time in Madrid, and you can book a range of tours directly onsite.